 Explain the importance of interprofessional team strategies for improving care coordination and communication to aid in the diagnosis of Cushing syndrome and improving outcomes in patients diagnosed with the condition.

 Cushing syndrome is caused by prolonged exposure to high circulating levels of cortisol.
 The most common cause of cushingoid features is iatrogenic corticosteroid use, while some herbal preparations can also increase circulating corticosteroid levels leading to Cushing syndrome.
 Cushing syndrome can be interchangeably called hypercortisolism.
 ACTH-dependent cortisol excess due to a pituitary adenoma is called Cushing disease, and it is responsible for 80% of endogenous Cushing syndrome.

-Actual incidence and prevalence of Cushing syndrome are not known.
-The prevalence of the disease is highly variable across different ethnic and cultural groups depending upon the frequency and a spectrum of the medical conditions requiring steroid based therapy.
-However, of the known cases iatrogenic hypercortisolism outweighs the endogenous causes, of the endogenous causes pituitary mediated ACTH production accounts for up to 80% of cases of hypercortisolism, followed by adrenals, unknown source and ectopic ACTH production secondary to malignancies.
+The actual incidence and prevalence of Cushing syndrome are not known.
+The prevalence of the disease is highly variable across different ethnic and cultural groups depending upon the frequency and spectrum of the medical conditions requiring steroid-based therapy.
+However, of the known cases iatrogenic hypercortisolism outweighs the endogenous causes, of the endogenous causes pituitary-mediated ACTH production accounts for up to 80% of cases of hypercortisolism, followed by adrenals, unknown source, and ectopic ACTH production secondary to malignancies.

 History and Physical